-Indeed, all of the top 25 global drug companies have a history of growth by merger and acquisition.
+In fact, all but a couple of the top 20 global drug companies have a history of growth by merger and acquisition.

-This research project start from both ends to create a comprehensive database: (a) tracing the top early chemical companies of Europe, America and Japan through >100 years of mergers and acquisitions to their successor companies today; and (b) looking at today’s top 25 global pharma companies to see where value has been created, and which companies they acquired, along the way.
+This research project starts from both ends to create a comprehensive database: (a) tracing the top early chemical companies of Europe, America and Japan through >100 years of mergers and acquisitions (M&A) to their successor companies today; and (b) looking at today’s top 20 global pharma companies to see where value has been created, and which companies they acquired, along the way.

 Requisite Skills and Qualifications: